When politics gets in the way of collaboration: The China-US dilemma

-While the fraught relationship between Beijing and Washington has been receiving more attention since US President Donald Trump sparked a trade war, the Chinese and their ruling China’s Communist Party (CCP) have long been a concern for US security officials who are concerned academia, in particular collaborations, are a front for propaganda and infiltration.
+While the fraught relationship between Beijing and Washington has been receiving more attention since US President Donald Trump sparked a trade war, the Chinese and their ruling China’s Communist Party (CCP) have long been a concern for US security officials.

 Tensions are nothing new – but academia has an important role